 Regulatory Compliance Counseling

-We advise clients on the principal regulatory application and review requirements under federal and state laws, including the Bank Holding Company Act, the National Bank Act, the International Banking Act, the Change in Bank Control Act, the Home Owners’ Loan Act in the US, the Financial Services Act in the UK, and the Banking Ordinance, the Securities and Futures Ordinance, and the Insurance Companies Ordinance in Hong Kong.
+We advise clients on the principal regulatory application and review requirements under federal and state laws, including the Bank Holding Company Act, the National Bank Act, the International Banking Act, the Change in Bank Control Act, the Home Owners’ Loan Act in the US, the Financial Services and Markets Act in the UK, all EU financial services regulations and directives, and the Banking Ordinance, the Securities and Futures Ordinance, and the Insurance Companies Ordinance in Hong Kong.
 We also advise regarding anti-money laundering polices and procedures under the USA PATRIOT Act, the UK Proceeds of Crime Act, the Hong Kong Drug Trafficking (Recovery of Proceeds) Ordinance, the Organized and Serious Crimes Ordinance and the United Nations (Anti-Terrorism Measures) Ordinance.

 We assist in structuring and documenting regulated transactions, and in preparing, submitting and negotiating all necessary regulatory applications and notice filings.
 We also counsel clients on solving complex management issues associated with corporate transactions, and advise boards and board committees on matters such as corporate governance and oversight, transactions with affiliates, internal review, risk management and management succession.